 What services do you provide?

-Questar III provides hands-on learning from pre-kindergarten to adult learning.
+Questar III educates approximately 1,600 students in various programs including career and technical education (CTE), New Visions, pre-K and special education.
 It also provides affordable management and administrative services ranging from grant writing to financial planning.